I don’t want any vegetables, thank you. I paid for the cow to make burgers.

 It’s not always a straightforward calculation figuring out whether or not it’s worth your money to buy time.
 You might save $1 per hour of work but really enjoy it or save $50 per hour but really really hate what you’d have to do to save the money.
 Will you do something constructive with the time, or will you sit around flipping through channels bored out of your skull?
-In this case, opportunity and replacement costs matter, but not necessarily in a straightforward money in the bank sense.
+In this case, opportunity and replacement costs matter, but not necessarily in a straightforward money sense.
 Still, defaulting to always trading time for money, particularly as you grow older and once you have sufficient income to comfortably make these choices is foolish.
 Just as you must spend your money wisely, you must spend your time wisely to maximize your eudaimonia.

 Sacred Cow #4: You can beat the market over the long run

 There are actually two variants on this theme, depending on who’s telling you the message.